 - 1. The local transportation system shall be efficiently designed and maintained to: - a) meet present and future traffic volumes; - b) provide for adequate parking, access and loading; - c) provide for safety, and - d) encourage the development of active transportation networks, e.g. sidewalks, trails, pathways, and walkways. - 2.
-Where deemed appropriate, a hierarchy of streets (e.g. Local, Collector, & Arterial) may be established to assist in developing an efficient vehicular traffic system. - 3.
-Rights-of-way for future street extensions should be designated and protected in order to provide for an efficient use of land and to ensure a proper alignment with the existing street system.
+Map 18 shows a hierarchy of streets as per the Provincial Subdivision Regulation which have been established to create an efficient vehicular traffic system within the RM of Rockwood.